I was diagnosed with a rare Quadricuspid Aortic Valve, and here is why I want you to learn from it

-A normal aortic valve should be three valves, and the valves separate the Aorta from the left ventricle and open to allow blood to flow to the body.
+A normal aortic valve should have three valves, and the valves separate the Aorta from the left ventricle and open to allow blood to flow to the body.
 People can also be diagnosed with a bicuspid (two valves) or unicuspid (one valve), but quadricuspid is the least common.

-Quadricuspid Aortic Valve Symptoms and How I was Diagnosed
+Quadricuspid Aortic Valve Symptoms and How I Was Diagnosed

 What caused me to go to the doctor in the first place were two fainting episodes within six weeks of each other with no other symptoms.
-My poor friends and family that witnessed the episodes were scared for my health, and so was I. I decided to go to my PCP, who recommended a cardiologist.
+My poor friends and family who witnessed the episodes were scared for my health, and so was I. I decided to go to my PCP, who recommended a cardiologist.
 I wore a heart rate monitor for two weeks and underwent an echocardiogram, and they found the four valves in my heart.

 Other symptoms may include: